 Look Mock Analyze Template

-Look, Mock, Analyze is a tool that allows you to discover inspiration, mock up designs, and get feedback.
-When developing a new product or starting work on a new design, it is crucial for you to understand not only what customers want and to communicate your vision—it is equally important to learn what has been already done.
+Look, Mock, Analyze is a method that allows you to discover inspiration, create mockups, and analyze your designs.
+When developing a new product or starting work on a new design, it’s crucial for you to understand what customers want and to communicate your vision.
+But it’s equally important to learn what has already been done.
 This can help you find common patterns and gather additional inspiration.

 Create your own Look, Mock, Analyze analysis